 Plus, you'll be given Frau Schmidt's traditional German doughnut recipe for Fast Nacht Kuchen, a sweet treat traditionally served on Shrove Tuesday, the day before the start of Lent.
 But, you'll love to eat them anytime!

-Pull your chair closer and read Mary's words as Aunt Sarah shares her favorite cake recipes from scratch.
+So, pull your chair closer and take notes as Aunt Sarah shares how to bake her favorite cake recipes from scratch.

 "Aunt Sarah," questioned Mary one day, "will you tell me how it is possible to evolve a number of cakes from one recipe?"

 "Certainly I will, my dear," said her Aunt (pictured above).
 "For instance, take the simple recipe from which I have for years baked layer cake.
 You may have other cake recipes from scratch given you, equally as good, but I feel positive none are better.

 "The cake made from this recipe is not rich enough to be unwholesome, but a good, reliable, inexpensive, easily made white cake, with which I have NEVER had a failure.

 "The recipe, as you know, consists of 1-1/4 cups of granulated sugar, 1/2 cup of a mixture of butter and sweet lard (or use all butter), 1/2 cup sweet milk, 2 cups flour, and 2 teaspoonfuls baking powder.
 And 3 eggs.